AndrewKeig/react-speech/README.md

 The Web Speech API comes in two parts,  [speech synthesis](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#tts-section) and [speech recognition](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#speechreco-section).
 This react component supports `speech synthesis`, `text-to-speech`.

-## React 0.13/0.14
-If you are using React 0.14, please use a version >= 0.3.0 of react-speech.

-Please use a version of react-speech before 0.3.0 for react 0.13.

 ## Install

 In order to install `react-speech`, simply run